techidaily/site-blue-screen-error/source/_posts/resolving-the-ntfssys-blue-screen-of-death-in-windows-10-a-step-by-step-guide.md

 ![](https://www.drivereasy.com/wp-content/uploads/2018/07/img_5b5fdbf4172ec.jpg)
 5. Follow the on-screen instructions for Windows to detect and fix the errors found.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/0pSRlspzW-A?si=A82G3Yxwj_31cKDq" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  Restart your computer and see if it fixes the**fltmgr.sys bsod** problem.
 If not, repeat these steps on the other drives on your computer.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/9ECz3oZ8NrQ?si=86vkwkDJo9HQXpzt" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Fix 5: Check the crash logs